 Welfare & support

 We have excellent support arrangements at Collingwood to help people through even the toughest times.
+From your very first day here – when you will be welcomed by a fifty-strong team of Fresher Reps – you will be well looked after!

 Name: Cole Sims